SOUTHERN B&B, BRUNDALL, NORFOLK

 Norwich itself is incredibly dog-friendly and has lots of historic sights you can explore with your dog.
 If you don’t like the idea of driving in to the city, hop on the train at Brundall Gardens.
 The station is a five-minute walk from the B&B and the journey takes just seven minutes.

-WHAT ERNIE LOVED: Having room to roam, playing with Lily, all the lovely walks on the doorstep
+WHAT ERNIE LOVED: Having room to roam around the accommodation, playing with Lily, all the lovely walks on the doorstep

 WHAT I LOVED: Chats with the friendly owners, being so close to Norwich, all the food!